Lymphatic Flow and Why it’s important

 Rest – de-stressing aids lymphatic movement, but of course you cant yet sit normally!

-Wilkoco is developing a Therapeutic BBL Post-Surgical Support Pillow, that provides a gentle massage effect while you sit by creating zones of differential pressure on your skin surface – the Patent-Pending Pillow is specifically designed to improve localized lymphatic micro-circulation and to work hand-in-hand with your regular Lymphatic Drainage Massages.
+Wilkoco has developed a Therapeutic BBL Post-Surgical Support Pillow, that provides a gentle massage effect while you sit by creating zones of differential pressure on your skin surface – the Patent-Pending Pillow is specifically designed to improve localized lymphatic micro-circulation and to work hand-in-hand with your regular Lymphatic Drainage Massages.